mzhong99/truss-solver/README.md

 #### the statics.py file

 So you've set up your json file to contain all the forces in your system.
 Congratulations, the hard part is over.
-Simply runn from the command prompt:
+Simply run from the command prompt:

 ```
 python statics.py